 Divorce Lawyers Central Coast

 Getting a divorce can be a stressful and difficult experience.
-But with the assistance of Linda Emery & Associates, we work hard to make the process run as smoothly and stress-free as possible.
+But with the assistance of our divorce lawyers, we work hard to make the process run as smoothly and stress-free as possible.

-When looking for a professional family lawyer on the Central Coast, think Linda Emery.
+When looking for a professional Divorce lawyer on the Central Coast, think Linda Emery.

-Decree Nisi – This term is applied when the divorce proceedings are complete, but before the divorce is finalised.
-Until the divorce is finalised, the parties are still considered married by law.
+Decree Nisi – This term is applied when the proceedings are complete, but before the divorce is finalised.
+Until it is finalised, the parties are still considered married by law.

 Decree Absolute – This declaration means that the marriage has reached a legal end and you are officially divorced.

-In order to apply for divorce, you need to provide certain documents before proceedings can go ahead.
+In order to apply, you need to provide certain documents before proceedings can go ahead.
 You will be required to supply your:

 - Marriage certificate